 RDFox uses SPARQL, the standard query language for RDF triplestores.
 SPARQL provides a similar function to SQL for relational databases, but for graph databases, by enabling information within the RDF triplestore to be queried.
 Queries retrieve and model data stored within RDFox.

-This can be done through the RDFox console, a code editor e.g. visual studio code, or alternatively through web applications.
+This can be done through the RDFox console, a code editor such as visual studio code, or through web applications.
 Web applications can be built and attached to the RDFox console, allowing users to interact with the knowledge graph without having to write SPARQL queries.
 This has significant benefits for businesses, like online wine merchants, whose customers would want to easily access information on the website.
 For this example however, we will show the SPARQL queries in the RDFox console.

 The following console image demonstrates a query search for wines which share similar notes to a bottle of Podere 2013.
 RDFox provides 4 answers, with varying levels of similarity.